-As a result, the people at Atlantic City Electric knew they needed to better prepare the system for these types of storms.
-Tyler Anthony, Senior Vice President and Chief Operating Officer of Pepco Holdings, told The Source:
+As a result, we knew we needed to better prepare the system for these types of storms.
+Tyler Anthony, Senior Vice President and Chief Operating Officer of Pepco Holdings, said:

 One of the things that is extremely important is to ensure that we are prepared for storms by investing in our infrastructure to enhance reliability.

 After a hard look at operations and infrastructure needs, key issue areas were identified.
-“A lot of our system, including our transmission lines, were dependent on wooden poles,” Amber Young, Manager - Engineering for Atlantic City Electric and Delmarva Power Transmission Planning, told The Source.
-Wooden poles were not able to withstand the increasingly strong storms that hit Atlantic City Electrics communities, so they began implementing updates.
+“A lot of our system, including our transmission lines, were dependent on wooden poles,” said Amber Young, Manager - Engineering for Atlantic City Electric and Delmarva Power Transmission Planning.
+Wooden poles were not able to withstand the increasingly strong storms that hit our communities, so we began implementing updates.
 “To make our grid more resistant to high winds and the storms that hit our region, we have been working on numerous projects to replace these wooden poles with more resilient infrastructure, including steel poles,” Young said.
 As a result, 2,368 wooden poles have been replaced over the last five years.

 This progress doesn’t happen by mistake, it was a deliberate and collaborative effort to enhance the region’s electrical grid and infrastructure.
 These long-term investments have been amplified by working with the Exelon family of companies.
 “We have had the opportunity to hear first-hand what’s working for our sister utilities, and then modify and apply those learnings here,” said Anthony.